CameronLochran/python_project_cl/README.md

 MVP

-The app should allow the user to create and edit merchants, e.g. Tesco, Amazon, ScotRail The app should allow the user to create and edit tags for their spending, e.g. groceries, entertainment, transport The user should be able to assign tags and merchants to a transaction, as well as an amount spent on each transaction.
+The app should allow the user to create and edit merchants, e.g. Tesco, Amazon, ScotRail (for Wee Cameron its DistroKid, Amazon)
+The app should allow the user to create and edit tags for their spending, e.g. groceries, entertainment, transport The user should be able to assign tags and merchants to a transaction, as well as an amount spent on each transaction.
 The app should display all the transactions a user has made in a single view, with each transaction's amount, merchant and tag, and a total for all transactions.